A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 5 – Multi Axle ATV

-Whilst side-by-side ATVs are generally derived from the sports utility and agricultural markets, 6×6 and 8×8 type ATV’s come from a much smaller market niche that demands very high levels of mobility in poor terrain.
+Whilst side-by-side ATVs are generally derived from the sports utility and agricultural markets, 6×6 and 8×8 type ATVs come from a much smaller market niche that demands very high levels of mobility in poor terrain.
 Many of the current crops of robotic platforms are also derived from a small number of ‘source manufacturers’ such as Argo, Hydratek and MaxATV.
 The Lockheed Martin Squad Mission Support System (SMSS) is based on the Hydratek Land Tamer base vehicle and the Rheinmetall Mission Master ‘Silent Partner’, is based on an Argo XTV, for example.

 A few years ago, the MoD trialled the Hippo-X from Multipower, supported by Pardus Defence and Security.
 The Hippo-X is derived from the Mudd Ox XL with additional military and power export features.
 Fully amphibious, it weighs about a tonne and can carry a tonne (although half that when amphibious), a one-tonne trailer can also be towed.

 The performance of the Mudd Ox is higher than even the largest Argo model, they are very impressive machines and Mudd Ox continues to develop them.
 At the smaller end of the scale, the MXI Buffalo Trucker is a 6×6 amphibious unit with a tilting load bed, a 500kg payload on a 500kg highly durable polyethene body, also impressive.
 The South African Gecko is now owned and produced by LMT Holdings.
-It weighs 1.2 tonnes, can carry 900kg and pull a 1-tonne trailer.
-It is a well-realised platform with a number of trailer options including one that has a ‘command and control’ pallet, and a palletised communications rack.
+It weighs 1.2 tonnes, can carry 900kg and pulls a 1-tonne trailer.
+It is a well-realised platform with several trailer options including one that has a ‘command and control’ pallet, and a palletised communications rack.

 Hippo and Pardus seemed to have moved away from Mudd-Ox with their current marketing material and are now offering a different vehicle, the Raptor and HIPPO HAWC (Hybrid Amphibious Wheeled Carrier).
 Both of these are based on a chassis designed and developed by Canadensys